cleetoh/SC2002_proj/README.md

 - **Attributes:**
   - `Student currentStudent`
   - `DataManager dataManager`
+  - `MAX_ACTIVE_APPLICATIONS` (constant: 3) - Maximum number of active applications a student can have
 - **Methods:**
+  - `getCurrentStudent()`: `Student`
+    Returns the currently logged-in student.
   - `getVisibleInternships(FilterCriteria criteria)`: `List<Internship>`
     Returns internships visible to the student based on their profile (year of study, major), visibility settings, and filter criteria.
 Only shows internships matching the student's major and appropriate level for their year of study.
+Students in year 1-2 can only see BASIC level internships; year 3+ can see all levels.
   - `applyForInternship(int internshipId)`: `boolean`
-    Validates eligibility (major match, level eligibility, visibility, available slots) before allowing application.
+    Validates eligibility (major match, level eligibility, visibility, available slots, application limit) before allowing application.
+Students can have at most 3 active applications (PENDING, SUCCESSFUL_PENDING, SUCCESSFUL_ACCEPTED, or SUCCESSFUL_REJECTED).
+Prevents duplicate applications.
   - `viewAppliedInternships()`: `List<Application>`
+    Returns all applications submitted by the current student.
   - `acceptOffer(int applicationId)`: `boolean`
-    Accepts an offer and automatically withdraws all other pending applications.
+    Accepts an offer from SUCCESSFUL_PENDING status.
+Students can only accept one offer at a time.
+Automatically withdraws all other pending applications (PENDING becomes PENDING_WITHDRAWN, SUCCESSFUL_PENDING/SUCCESSFUL_REJECTED become SUCCESSFUL_WITHDRAWN).
+Registers a confirmed offer on the internship.
   - `rejectOffer(int applicationId)`: `boolean`
-    Rejects an offer from SUCCESSFUL_PENDING status.
+    Rejects an offer from SUCCESSFUL_PENDING status, changing it to SUCCESSFUL_REJECTED.
   - `withdrawApplication(int applicationId)`: `boolean`
+    Requests withdrawal of an accepted offer (SUCCESSFUL_ACCEPTED status).
+Sets the withdrawal request flag, which must be processed by staff.
+Students cannot withdraw applications in other statuses directly.

 #### `CompanyController`